How to use 'and' in Python

 '' and 'Hello':

-The and operator doesn't just return True or False; it returns one of the actual values being compared.
-This behavior hinges on whether a value is "truthy" or "falsy."
+The and operator does more than just return True or False; it actually returns one of the values it's comparing.
+This behavior is a direct result of short-circuiting and is useful for conditional assignments.

 Combining and with other logical operators